 Many of their early time travel experiments were dismal failures and the time capsule’s were lost.
 Eventually however the Daleks were able to build a working time capsule which was christened the “DARDIS.”
 This capsule could travel anywhere to any planet at any point in its history just like the Doctors.

 The Daleks did not wish to use it to alter their own history.
-Scared that doing so might end up damaging their own history, the Daleks for now simply wished to use it to find the Doctor.
-Davros’s Daleks certainly did not wish to alter the Dalek Invasion of earth as doing so may very well have changed history so that they were never freed from the bunker.
+Scared that doing so might end up damaging their own timeline in ways they couldn’t imagine.
+For instance if Davros’ Daleks altered the events of the Dalek Invasion of earth they may very well have changed history so that they were never freed from the bunker.